ironhack-labs/lab-javascript-greatest-movies/README.md

 }
 ```

-**Keep in mind**, you have to return a new array with all the info about movies, meaning, you shouldn't modify the original array. :white_check_mark:
+**Keep in mind**, you have to return a new array with all the info about movies, meaning, you shouldn't modify the original array.

 ### BONUS - Iteration 8: Best yearly rate average